microsoft/pxt-adafruit/docs/lessons/happy-birthday/activity.md

 Play sounds with music blocks.

 Have you ever tried to play a song on an instrument?
-Let's try coding the song "Happy Birthday" on the micro:bit !
+Let's try coding the song "Happy Birthday" on the @boardname@ !

 Let's start by adding the code in the music drawer that includes a single musical chord (or pitched sound) with the `play` block.
 Then insert the chord "C".
-Once you are done coding, don't forget to run your code in the simulator or the micro:bit.
+Once you are done coding, don't forget to run your code in the simulator or the @boardname@.

 ```blocks
 music.playTone(music.noteFrequency(Note.C), music.beat(BeatFraction.Quarter));